rmaphoh/AutoMorph/README.md

 ```

-Please note, the resolution_information.csv includes the resolution for image, i.e., size for each pixel.
+Please not that resolution_information.csv includes the resolution for image, i.e., size for each pixel.
 Please prepare it for the customised data in the same format.

 &nbsp;

 ## Docker usage

-We also provide enviroment docker image for those who meet problems in package installation and familiar with docker.
+We also provide environment docker image for those who meet problems in package installation and are familiar with docker.

 First, clone the github and put the images in ./images
 ```sh